awsdocs/amazon-detective-admin-guide/doc_source/detective-enabling.md

 1. On the **Enable Amazon Detective** page, review the provided information\.

-   **Align master accounts \(recommended\)** explains the recommendation to align the master accounts between Detective and Amazon GuardDuty and AWS Security Hub\.
+   **Align administrator accounts \(recommended\)** explains the recommendation to align the administrator accounts between Detective and Amazon GuardDuty and AWS Security Hub\.
 See [Recommended alignment with GuardDuty and AWS Security Hub](detective-prerequisites.md#recommended-service-alignment)\.

    **Attach IAM policy \(required\)** contains the IAM policy that is required to enable Detective and manage a behavior graph\.
 The policy should already be attached to your principal\.